A customer just sent us this:

 "Thought I would let you know that my users spotted this scam and called me, thanks to the KnowBe4 training, this didn’t go any further.
 Thanks, C.C."

-Here is the story in the Washington Post: " "CHARLOTTE, N.C. — Nearly 375,000 Duke Energy Corp. customers may have had personal and banking information stolen in a data breach.
+The bad guys who got their hands on customer data are now using social engineering tricks to try getting affected customers into paying them directly.
+Here is the story from the Tampa Bay Times "CHARLOTTE, N.C. — Nearly 375,000 Duke Energy Corp. customers may have had personal and banking information stolen in a data breach.

 The country’s largest electric company said Tuesday the customers paid a bill by check or cash at 550 walk-in payment processing centers in the Carolinas, Florida, Indiana, Ohio and Kentucky since 2008.